 Skip to main content

-The course provides up-to-date details on current events in the field, including electronic health records, data standards and interoperability, clinical decision support, population health, patient engagement, telehealth, clinical research, and public health.
+The goal of the AMIA 10x10 course is to provide a detailed overview of biomedical informatics and artificial intelligence (AI) to those who will work at the interface of healthcare and information technology (IT).
+The course provides up-to-date details on the current state-of-the-art in the field, including electronic health records, data standards and interoperability, clinical decision support, population health, patient engagement, telehealth, clinical research, and public health.
 It also describes and sets the context for newer technologies, such as SMART on FHIR, generative AI, large language models (LLMs), and wearables.

 Meet Your Course Director